 Your Dealer

 Name:

 Address:

-Upon delivery of you take receipt of the for r new Evinrude Out m for their records. board, complete and sign the form hereunder.
-Your Dealer wil
+Upon delivery of yo Dealer will take rece our new Evinrude(Johr eipt of the form for their nson Outboard, complete and sign the form hereunder.
+You records.

-Receipt >€ -
+Receipt

 Name:

 Address:

-Ov wner of model No:
+C Owner of Model No:

 Serial No:

-(To be completed by customer or se elling Dealer)
+(To be completed by customer or selling Dealer)

-policy, all of which I und derstand and agree to ucted me on the operation, maintenance, safety feature: be bound with.
-I am also satisfied with the predelivery also received a copy of the Operator's Guide. s and warranty set-up and
+policy, all of which I u inderstand and agree to be ted me on the operation, maintenance, safety features and warranty e bound with.
+I am also satisfied with the predelivery set-up and have also received a copy of the Operator's Guide.

 Signature:

 Date: